Preply is a language-learning platform that connects students with live tutors.

 Instead, the app could provide knowledge in the world through suggested words, a dictionary search, or a shuffle feature to support discovery (putting knowledge into the world).
 Renaming “Words” to “My Words” would also better signal that the list is user-generated, helping set expectations for an initially empty state.

 Tapping on Collections brings me to a catalogue of words.
 But it confused me further because all the words were in English when I selected French.
-This is a language inconsistency and mapping failure that didn’t match my conceptual model.
+This is a language inconsistency and a mapping failure that didn’t align with my conceptual model.
 Why doesn’t the feature appear for learning Mandarin, if it didn’t show me any French words to learn?
 The practice feature isn’t universally discoverable, yet its appearance and disappearance seem unnecessarily inconsistent.

 A solution would be creating an empty state for Practice when a language is unsupported, while keeping core navigation consistent (including all four features: Search, Messages, Schedule, and Practice).
+It could then request the student to find a tutor, which is Preply’s key selling point.

 Concluding Thoughts